Desert Bighorn Council

 The technical staff currently serves as the Council's official voice by providing written input for planning documents, legislative proposals, and actions on public lands that could affect desert bighorn sheep or their habitat.
 The technical staff can be contacted by writing the technical staff chairman (address below) or Click Here for additional contact information for technical staff and officers:

-Nevada Department of Wildlife (Retired)
+Nevada Department of Wildlife (retired)

 Phone: (702) 286-6437